flogbl/buf_read_splitter/README.md

 assert_eq!(&words[4], "Fifth");
 ```

-This can be also a more complex pattern.
-It's done by implementing the trait `Matcher`.\
+But it can also be a more complex pattern. \
-For example a Matcher able to split a stream at each Mac, Unix or Windows end of line :
+For example below a Matcher able to split a stream at each Mac, Unix or Windows end of line :
 ```rust
 use buf_read_splitter::{
        match_result::MatchResult,